Skip to main content

 Viewing data files

 The general details and contents of a data file can be viewed by clicking on its name.
-The default view of the page that displays following this action depends on the file type selected.
+A number of tabs then give further insight into the data.

 Data